FDA panel backs COVID-19 booster shots only for elderly and high-risk Americans - NewsBreak

 “Do we want to wait until more previously vaccinated people get sick before we prevent them from getting sick?” asked Dr. Jay Portnoy, an allergist at Children’s Mercy Hospital in Kansas City, Mo., who serves on the FDA advisory panel—and said he plans to get his third dose as soon as possible.

-The post FDA panel backs COVID-19 booster shots only for elderly and high-risk Americans appeared first on Florida Phoenix .
+The post FDA panel backs COVID-19 booster shots only for elderly and high-risk Americans appeared first on Pennsylvania Capital-Star .

 Comments / 0